Dr. Friedman is an In-Network provider for multiple insurance plans. She offers the following procedures:

 An abutment is secured into the implant and it extends above the gum.
 The crown placed over the abutment.

+Why would I need a dental implant?
 It’s important for your health to replace missing teeth.
 Leaving spaces between teeth can lead to drifting of other teeth.
 This can cause problems with your ability to clean food from between your teeth and negatively impact your gums.

+Who is a good candidate for dental implants?
 As long as there is enough bone available to support the implant, and no disease is present that will deteriorate the bone over a period of time, most people are candidates for dental implants.
 Unlike some other tooth replacement procedures, there is no minimum or maximum age.
 There are some serious health issues that may disqualify you from being considered for dental implants.

 Sinus Lift Surgery